asilardo/MSP-430G2553-ADC10-Temperature-Sensor-With-Single-Digit-Display-Assembly/README.md

 2. Mini USB-B Cable (Included with Microcontroller)
 3. Custom 7-segment Launchpad Display 2.0 with 4 Pushbuttons provided by Texas Tech University
 ![](ADC10tempsensordemo.gif)

+#Note: Project was Developed using IAR Embedded Workbench (as seen in the .s43 file extension for the code)